 I have always been a big tofu fan, as have my boys.
 Tofu was a favorite of their bento-style lunches I packed for them in grade school.
 What I love most about tofu is its versatility, from sweet to savory, it is a wonderful ingredient to work with.
 A good, flavorful marinade or sauce is what any great tofu dish needs to make it delicious.
 Asian flavors such as sesame oil and oyster sauce tie the crispy tofu and the raw cabbage together brilliantly in this flavorful dish.

 Do You Have To Press Your Tofu?

 Many crispy tofu recipes, including this one, don’t require formal tofu pressing.
-But depending on the size of the tofu, or method of cooking, it may actually help.
+But depending on the size of the tofu or the method of cooking, it may actually help.
 Pressing is often the best way to remove excess moisture.
-And pressing can help create firmer tofu that better holds it shape during cooking.
+Pressing can help create firmer tofu that better holds its shape during cooking.
 Instead of pressing, I drain the tofu.
 First, in block form, for about 20 minutes.
-And second, sliced on paper towel lined baking sheets prior to cooking it.
+And second, sliced on paper towel-lined baking sheets prior to cooking it.
 This is a great prep-ahead technique.
 I drain and slice the tofu in the morning or early afternoon and refrigerate it.
-Later, when I’m ready to cook it, the tofu has drain naturally and is ready to go.
+Later, when I’m ready to cook it, the tofu has drained naturally and is ready to go.

 How to Prevent Sticking

 Stainless steel and tofu do not work well together and often cause sticking.
 When making this crispy tofu I use a large, well-seasoned cast iron.
 Alternatively, people get nervous about pan frying in a non-stick pan and get concerned about the pan withstanding high heat.
 But the truth is, a non-stick pan can take it, so this works just as well as a cast iron pan.